enricopolanski/functional-programming/README.md

 On line 2 we have the pair `(integer, /)` where the binary operation is the usual division between integers.
 While this operation results in an integer in some cases (e.g. 9 / 3 = 3), it does not for all the members of the integer set (e.g. 1 / 0 or 10 / 3).
 Thus, division, is not _closed on_ integer.
 Thus, the pair `(integer, /)` is **not** a magma.

-Food for your thoughts: explain why the pair `(positive, -)`, where `positive` is the set of positive numbers, such as `(1, 2, 3, 4, 5, etc)`, does not form a magma under the binary operation `-`, the usual mathematical subtraction.
+Food for your
+s: explain why the pair `(positive, -)`, where `positive` is the set of positive numbers, such as `(1, 2, 3, 4, 5, etc)`, does not form a magma under the binary operation `-`, the usual mathematical subtraction.

 An interesting property of magmas: